appnet-org/istio-proxy/README.md

+# How to add custom extensions.
+- Check ISTIO_EXTENSIONS items in ./BUILD

 # How to use your Istio proxy with custom Envoy
 ```
 # This builds Envoy binary in an container for building.
 The binary is copied out to the root dir.